 “While your direct reports know what you are doing wrong, most of them are not dying to tell you.
 It takes a concerted effort to cultivate subordinates who will advise and coach you.”

 By developing a network of fellow team members and subordinates who can give us honest feedback, we can modify our behavior throughout the year and avoid year-end surprises in our performance reviews.
-More importantly, we can build more honest and open communication with the people we work with and trust.
+More importantly, sharing ‘feed forward’ encourages a healthy exchange of ideas and suggestions for how to move forward.
+We build more honest and open communication with the people we work with and trust by not just sharing feedback but also sharing feed forward – helping them move forward in more productive ways.

 Wise companies dedicate a portion of a manager’s performance review to what team members need from their boss; for example, the question might read, “As your boss, what can I do to help you be more successful and what do I need to change?”

-Try asking for more direct feedback from your subordinates or your teammates.
+It’s worth it to ask for feedback and feed forward from your subordinates and/or your teammates.
 I’m sure you’ll meet resistance when you ask, “What should I be doing differently?” or “What can I change that will help us both be more successful?”
 After an awkward silence, your team member might come up with a suggestion that’s devastating to hear.
 But remember, the sting of a reproach is the truth in it.

-What you do with this feedback is critical.
-If you act on it, you will improve your performance.
-And, more important, you will take a big step toward building trust and laying the groundwork for a continued channel of open and honest feedback.
+What you do with these suggestions for your improvement is critical.
+If you act on them, you will improve.
+And, more important, you will take a big step toward building trust and laying the groundwork for a continued channel of open and honest communication.
 When your team members see you respond to their suggestions, they will feel empowered and take some ownership in your success.
 After all, who can resist the Three Musketeers’ rallying cry: “One for all, and all for one!”

 Kathleen